luhsra/IronOS/README.md

 # IronOS - Flexible Soldering iron control Firmware

+This is an adapted version for usage with Clang and Meson in ARA.
+The version in this branch builds with gllvm and is currently tested only in a way to get the LLVM IR code.
+For a more adapted version look at the `meson` branch (extended with additional debugging code and a custom version etc.)

+## Original README

 _This repository was formerly known as TS100, it's the same great code.
 Just with more supported devices._

 Originally conceived as an alternative firmware for the TS100, this firmware has evolved into a complex soldering iron control firmware.